Frasan00/hysteria-orm/README.md

     constructor() {
         /*
-        * Table name and primary key are not required.
+        * Table name and primary key are optional.
-        * If you don't set the table name, the ORM will use the class name for the table name.
+        * If you don't set them, the table name will be the class name and the model won't have a primary key.
         */
         super('User', 'id');
     }